AI-team-UoA/Sextant/README.md

 Getting Started
 ===============
 Using Sextant is now easier than ever using the in-built manual pages.
-Click the help button at any screen to view the manual pages for this feature and navigate in the manual pages to find detailed information for all features.
+Click the help button at any screen to view a help page for this feature and navigate in the manual pages to find detailed information for all features.

 Developer Guide